Updated Jul 2026

 Why Enroll Now?

-Pro Tip: Link to your Jan Dhan account for seamless coverage—basic financial safety net for every Indian household.
+Pro Tip: Link to your Jan Dhan account for seamless coverage — a basic financial safety net for every Indian household.

 Companies Act & Corporate Governance Updates for FY 2025-26: Key MCA Changes